Why study climate change in Patagonia?

 Through site visits to Tierra del Fuego National Park, the Beagle Channel, and Puerto Williams, you’ll see Southern Patagonia’s biodiversity, ecology, and conservation issues firsthand.
 You will also learn about scientific research methods and environmental monitoring systems as well as the complexities of managing shared natural resources.

 Later, you’ll explore the last pristine region of the world on a 10-day expedition of the Antarctic Peninsula with guided landings.
 You’ll work with scientists and researchers to consider the influence of sea ice and glaciers in the Antarctic biota and learn how that relates to climate regulation.

 - Discover Southern Patagonia’s and Antarctica’s environmental characteristics.

 - Examine the region’s unique biodiversity, ecology, and conservation issues.

 - Explore the world’s last pristine region on an Antarctic Peninsula expedition.

 - Apply scientific tools and methods to climate change and biodiversity research.

-Previous college-level coursework and/or significant preparation in environmental studies, ecology, biology, or related fields, as assessed by SIT.
+Previous college-level coursework or background in environmental studies, ecology, biology, or related fields.
+Three recent semesters of college-level Spanish or the equivalent and the ability to follow coursework in Spanish, as assessed by SIT.